Avoid entering floodwaters. Unpredictable currents and submerged hazards can be very dangerous.

 If you must enter floodwaters, wear covered shoes, not thongs or bare feet, and check the depth and current with a stick.
 Stay away from drains, culverts and water that is more than knee deep.

 Do not drive until you know it is safe.
-Check with Roads and Maritime Services for safe routes before driving anywhere.
+Check with Transport for NSW for safe routes before driving anywhere.

-For emergency assistance call your local State Emergency Service (132 500).
+For emergency assistance call your local State Emergency Service on 132 500.

 If you have lost household power, turn off all appliances at the power point as they may be affected by a power surge when power resumes.